Connect — Discovery Only

 Reverse-edge candidates

 Not every useful link is authored from the source side.
-For the current target, scan for notes elsewhere that should link to this target under their own collection's outbound rules.
+When the useful direction is inbound, prospect for artifacts elsewhere that should link to this target under their own COLLECTION.md rules.
+Surface those as Reverse-edge Candidates; do not edit the other artifacts.

-The source COLLECTION.md often flags this directly — language like "the usual direction is inverse" or "primary edge is instruction → note via rationale" tells you to look for reverse edges from the named direction.
+The source COLLECTION.md often flags this directly — language like "the usual direction is inverse" or "primary edge is authored from another collection" tells you to look for reverse edges from the named direction.
 When such a hint is present, treat reverse-edge prospecting as a first-class pass for that destination, not an afterthought.

-The skill does not edit those source notes or write draft links from them.
-It names the candidate reverse edges so the author of the source note (or a future connect run on the source) can decide whether to author the link.
+The skill does not edit those source artifacts or write draft links from them.
+It names the candidate reverse edges so the author of the source artifact (or a future connect run on the source) can decide whether to author the link.

 Output

-Save the report to kb/reports/connect/<source-collection>/<note-name>.connect.md.
-Read kb/reports/types/connect-report.md for the report structure.
-Use file-relative markdown links in the body.
+Save the report to kb/reports/connect/<source-collection>/<artifact-name>.connect.md.
+Use the loaded kb/reports/types/connect-report.md template and file-relative markdown links in the body.
 Tell the user: Report saved: <full path>.

-Every section below describes candidate signal for a future writer to act on.
-The connect skill does not author any of these edges into any note — the report is the entire connection deliverable.
+Every section describes candidate signal for a future writer to act on.
+The connect skill does not author any of these edges into any artifact — the report is the entire connection deliverable.

 Constraints

-Never edit the target note, other notes, indexes, or any library artifact — the report is the only connection output the skill produces.
+Never edit the target artifact, other artifacts, indexes, collection files, logs, or any library artifact — the report is the only connection output the skill produces.
 Every section is a candidate signal for future authoring, not committed state.
-The only permitted non-report write is the Reflection append to kb/log.md, and only when traversal surfaced a concrete issue or abstraction opportunity worth preserving.

 Never add "related" connections without specific reasoning.
 Never force connections — if no genuine connections exist, say so honestly.
 Never propose a label outside the destination's authorised set; route those to Off-authorisation Candidates.